TritonDataCenter/rfd/rfd/0036/README.md

 - `cn|compute_node` is intended to suggest users can use either `cn` or `compute_node`
 - This demonstrates colon-separated/joined naming scheme, as in `group:resource:<tag name>`, but `group.resource.<tag name>` makes about equal sense to the author.

+### Auditing

+Automation without auditability is dangerous.
+[RFD50](https://github.com/joyent/rfd/blob/master/rfd/0050/README.md) focuses on improving audit logs for individual instances, but we must recognize the need to audit the resources and automation proposed in this RFD.
+These logs will be critical for both data center operators and end users.
+Events that must be auditable include create, update, and delete operations on a service, the automatic scheduling and rescheduling of instances, as well as failed health checks and other events.